 Reynaldo Rivera, VP of Exploration of GSilver, has approved the scientific and technical information contained in this news release.
 Mr. Rivera is a member of the Australasian Institute of Mining and Metallurgy (AusIMM - Registration Number 220979) and a "qualified person" as defined by National Instrument 43-101, Standards of Disclosure for Mineral Projects.

 About Guanajuato Silver

-GSilver is a precious metals producer engaged in reactivating past producing silver and gold mines in central Mexico.
-The Company produces silver and gold concentrates from the El Cubo Mine, Valenciana Mines Complex, and the San Ignacio mine; all three mines are located within the state of Guanajuato, which has an established 480-year mining history.
-Additionally, the Company produces silver, gold, lead, and zinc concentrates from the Topia mine in northwestern Durango.
-With four operating mines and three processing facilities, Guanajuato Silver is one of the fastest growing silver producers in Mexico.
+GSilver is a precious metals producer engaged in reactivating past producing silver and gold mines near the city of Guanajuato, Mexico, which has an established 480-year mining history.
+With five mines and three processing facilities, the Company is one of the fastest growing silver producers in Mexico.